cheerful/freckle-apidocs/content/v2/users.md

 The following Custom Error codes can be returned for this action:

-* **deactivated**: The user is deactivated, and therefore cannot be edited until it is reactivated.
+* **deactivated**: The user is deactivated, and therefore cannot be edited until they are reactivated.

 ## Reactivate a Deactivated User